jmcvw/mrup/README.md

 Adding new projects to the recently used list requires searching all subdirectories for `.Rproj` files.
-The search directory (i.e the circled input) is now chosen ion the **Open project** tab.
+The search directory (i.e the circled input) is the same directory chosen on the **Open project** tab.
 A list of all detected projects is displayed that indicates how long it has been since each project was modified.
 Selected projects are shown in a table that also shows the full path to the project.

 Pressing the
 <code style='background-color:#337ab7; color:white'>Add</code> button